duckduckgo/duckduckhack-docs/ddh-intro.md

 For every search, there can be a great Instant Answer.
 Use these docs and help from the community to create Instant Answers for the searches you care about or do most frequently!

 *If you'd like to help us with something specific, we're aiming to have multiple Instant Answers for every programming language and framework.
-Help us [fill in the blanks](https://github.com/duckduckgo/duckduckgo/wiki/Programming-IA-Coverage).*
+Help us by [starting here](https://forum.duckduckhack.com/t/duckduckhack-programming-mission-overview/).*

 Learn by exploring!